Does car insurance cover road debris?

 What is road debris?

 Road debris is anything on the road that isn’t a part of the road.
 Common hazards include rocks, potholes, tree branches, boards and construction debris.
-Road debris can also be items that fall off a truck or semi.
+Road hazard can also be items that fall off a truck or semi.

 Road debris can be extremely dangerous, resulting in damage to vehicle and injuries or even death to the occupants of those vehicles.